icotting/SETwitter/README.md

 * Java EE 7
 * ASP.NET MVC with C#
-* Javascript with Express JS for the backend and Backbone HTML5 webapp for the front end
-* iOS with Objective C

 NOTE: the iOS project uses the Express backend as its server